strimzi/strimzi.github.io/_posts/2026-01-14-server-side-apply-in-strimzi.md

 Kubernetes then tracks field ownership and detects conflicts when multiple actors attempt to manage the same field.

 For operators, this provides a clear ownership model.
-An operator like Strimzi can manage only the fields it is responsible for, without overwriting changes made to other fields by users or other controllers.
+The Strimzi operator can manage only the fields it's responsible for, without overwriting changes made to other fields by users or other controllers.

-At the same time, this model assumes that other actors modify only fields they are responsible for.
+At the same time, this model assumes that other actors modify only the fields that they are responsible for.
 If another operator updates fields that are essential for Strimzi’s functionality, it may still lead to misconfiguration.
-However, SSA makes such ownership boundaries explicit and visible, which helps surface these issues earlier and makes them easier to reason about.
+However, SSA makes these ownership boundaries explicit and visible, helping surface such issues earlier and making them easier to understand and address.

-## Implementation of Server-Side Apply in Strimzi
+## Incremental implementation of Server-Side Apply in Strimzi

 Originally, there was a proposal and a plan to implement Server-Side Apply for all resources managed by Strimzi.
 However, the scope of such a change turned out to be too large, so we decided to split the implementation into multiple phases.

+### Phase 1: Initial Server-Side Apply support

+Server-Side Apply support was introduced in Strimzi 0.48 behind a feature gate, and its adoption is being implemented incrementally.

 In the first phase, we implemented Server-Side Apply for the following resources: